janishutz/BiogasControllerApp/README.md

 **BiogasControllerApp V2.3**

+		THIS SOFWARE FALLS UNDER THE GPL V3 LICENSE AND AS SUCH COMES WITH ABSOLUTELY NO WARRANTY!

 Thank you for downloading the new Version of the BiogasControllerApp!
 You are greeted with lots of new features, including a new and redesigned Graphical User Interface (later "GUI")